ncyxie/Notepad-DOT/README.md

 ## Bug reports

 Since you are here, you just need to enter [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in GitHub, or contact with me using Discord or Telegram.

-## FAQ

-1. **Why did you decided to make a notepad?**

-Friend recommended me to do it, and it is fun to mess up with files.

-2. **Can I "kang" a little of this Notepad code?**

-Lmao, sure.
-This is why it is open-source.
-Do not hesitate, make it better :).

-3. **Does this Notepad runs on Linux?**

-Unfortunately, this edition, no. This application edition runs only on Windows OS.
-Use [Notepad DOT Qt](https://github.com/ncyxie/Notepad-DOT-Qt) for Linux (or Windows) instead.

-4. **What are this Notepad system requirements?**

-No special requirements are needed, even very low-end PC can run this application, but make sure you run Windows OS (minimum 7, but 10 is recommended).

-5. **How different is this Notepad compared to Windows (default) notepad?**

-It has almost every Windows (default) notepad functions, but Notepad DOT has some extra good and useful goodies, which Windows (default) notepad doesn't have.
-I call it a Windows (default) notepad and Microsoft Word hybrid. :)

 ## Thanks to